-While normally I find spiritual philosophy too overwhelming for lack of my knowledge, a couple of analogies from Smrutiji helped.
+While I usually find spiritual philosophy too overwhelming for lack of my knowledge, a couple of analogies from Smrutiji helped.

-First analogy was about a large piece of cloth being used as a movie screen.
+The first analogy was about using a large piece of cloth as a movie screen.
 When a movie is projected on the screen, I can be completely taken in by the drama.
-The storyline and a wide range of emotions whether those are anger, frustration, agonies, ecstasies, fun, humor, love, passion, compassion, etc. can grip me.
+The storyline and a wide range of emotions, whether those are anger, frustration, agonies, ecstasies, fun, humor, love, passion, compassion, etc. can grip me.
 I might find it entertaining, too (hopefully).
 In the middle of it all, I can forget that I am looking at a piece of cloth.
-When the movie is over, I realize again that it was a screen on which the movie was being projected.

 I might have identified with different characters in the movie that I see on the screen, but when I think about it now, all that I was looking at was just a piece of cloth.
-Similar to that everyone is Atma.
+Similar to that, everyone is the Atma.
 My relationships, passions, drive, anger, love, frustrations, worries, anxieties – that is all part of the movie being played.
-But, that isn’t me.
-I am that cloth; I am Atma.
+But that isn’t me.
+I am that cloth; I am the Atma.

-Another ripple from the workshop … Atma is the eternal peace, the vibrant joy, the unconditional, limitless love and compassion, the boundless healing, soothing, nurturing energy.
-And since, I am Atma, I am all of those all good things.
+Another ripple from the workshop was that the Atma is the eternal peace, the vibrant joy, the unconditional, limitless love and compassion, the healing, soothing, nurturing energy.
+And since I am the Atma, I am all of those all good things.
 (Felt good.)
-And since everyone is Atma, everyone is all those good things.
-Smrutiji said it’s not just human beings, but also living things whether animals, creatures, birds, plants, trees, bugs, etc. all is the same Atma.
-We are all Atma.
+And since everyone is the Atma, everyone is all those good things.
+Smrutiji said it’s not just human beings, but also living things whether animals, creatures, birds, plants, trees, bugs, etc. all are the same Atma.
+We are all the Atma.

-Smrutiji’s another analogy helped me a little bit.
-When I am watering plants in the backyard, as soon as I turn on the water outlet, I see and feel and touch the water coming out from end of the water hose.
-There is a very well designed system to store the water in a huge reservoir or an overhead tank, and it comes to my home using an intricate network of connected pipes.
+One more analogy from Smrutiji helped me a little bit.
+When I am watering plants in the backyard, as soon as I turn on the water outlet, I see and feel and touch the water coming out from the end of the water hose.
+There is a very well designed system to store the water in a vast reservoir or an overhead tank, and it comes to my home using an intricate network of connected pipes.

 If I am feeling water on my end, it must be there on the other end.
-Similar to that if I am feeling love, happiness, warmth, peace at least some of the times, it must be there.
+Similar to that, if I am feeling love, happiness, warmth, peace at least some of the time, it must be there.

-Now that I realize I am Atma with all the peace and harmony and vibrant energy, how do my physical being tap into that in middle of my day to day life, my relationships?
-Smrutiji went through a number of examples and stories.
+I realize I am the Atma with all the peace and harmony and vibrant energy.
+How can my physical being tap into that in the middle of my day to day life, my relationships?
+Smrutiji went through several examples and stories.
 While navigating through it all during the workshop, I jotted down a few ideas for me to experiment:

-- Find reasons to smile even if storyline might not be as friendly.
+- Find reasons to smile even if the storyline might not be as friendly.
 Sport a smile in a trying situation, maybe that will help me detach from the story even if momentarily.
-Let tiny bit of water come out of “my hose”, at least a few droplets, when situation is cut and dry.
+Let a tiny bit of water come out of “my hose,” at least a few droplets when the situation is cut and dry.

 - Take time to understand people, try to feel it like they do.
-I knew a bit about empathy, and had heard zillion times the Gujarati word – Samvedanshilta.
-Never connected them together till I attended the workshop and heard from Smrutiji.
+I knew a bit about empathy and had heard zillion times the Gujarati word – Samvedanshilta.
+I never connected them until I attended the workshop and heard from Smrutiji.
 Thinking about it now, Brene Brown’s fun video clip on “empathy is feeling with people” drove it home for me this time.

 - Whenever I am able, try to slow it down and observe how “movies of my life” are impacting me.
 Take a step back and reflect.
-See the movies maybe from perspective of others.
+See the movies, maybe from the perspective of others.